Stark is an artist of the highest caliber

 — Daron Hagen, EAR Magazine

-(Overture, Adagio and Finale) …Stark shows his mastery of writing beautiful lyrical lines for the brass, with witty and pianistic interjections…The innate lyricism with which Stark writes, along with his clear presentation of characters in each movement makes this delightful piece a fun and audience-pleasing program staple.
+(Adagio and Allegro) …Stark shows his mastery of writing beautiful lyrical lines for the brass, with witty and pianistic interjections…The innate lyricism with which Stark writes, along with his clear presentation of characters in each movement makes this delightful piece a fun and audience-pleasing program staple.

 — Heidi Lucas, The Horn Call (2019)